jagodki/Offline-MapMatching/README.md

 ### Reduce Trajectory Density
 <img src="screenshots/rd_call.png"><br>
-- this functions can be used to preprocess your trajectory
+- this function can be used to preprocess your trajectory
 - the distance between two consecutive points of the trajectory will be measured
 - if the distance is less than a value inserted by the user, the second, i.e. the following, point will be removed
 - the trajectory layer will not be changed, the reduced trajectory will be stored in a new layer